ashlynstrickland23/SQL_Portfolio/01_Retail_Customer_Segmentation_SQL/README.md

 ## Product Profitability and Ranking Analysis

-This query ranks products by revenue and profit while also showing total units sold, net sales, profit margin, return rate, revenue rank, and profit rank.
-This helps identify top performing products and products that may need review.
+This output ranks products by sales and profit performance.

+The top product shown generated $2.15M in net sales, sold 2,167 units, and had an 81.33% profit margin.
+Another product had the highest profit rank with over $2.0M in profit and a 97.87% profit margin.
+This helps a business identify top performing products, high margin products, and products that may need pricing or return rate review.

 ![Product Profitability and Ranking Analysis](screenshots/Product%20Profitability%20and%20Ranking%20Analysis.png)